keyvisions/FillDOCX/README.md

 ![From DOCX template to DOCX document](https://github.com/keyvisions/FillDOCX/blob/master/media/visual.jpg "From DOCX template to DOCX document")

 ## Version 0.9.2
-If a @@\<tag> in the template has no associated value an underscore _ is appended to the name of the document name indicating that the document is potentially incomplete.
+If a @@\<tag> in the template has no associated value an underscore _ is appended to the name of the document indicating that the document is potentially incomplete.

 ## Version 0.9.1
 Revised [hidden] behavior, if it is present in a table row the whole row is eliminated and if it is present in a paragraph the whole paragraph is eliminated.